 Skilled workers from abroad

-Subcontractor secondment: Efficient work thanks to skilled workers from the EU & Eastern Europe
+Subcontractor posting: Efficient work thanks to skilled workers from the EU & Eastern Europe

-Sending subcontractors from abroad, especially from Eastern Europe, is becoming increasingly important in today's labour market.
-By working with foreign companies, you can utilise valuable services.
+The posting of subcontractors from abroad, particularly from Eastern Europe, is becoming increasingly important in today’s labor market.
+By working with foreign companies, you can benefit from valuable services.

 Transparent prices

-Tested subcontractors with the best professional qualifications at fair prices
+Certified subcontractors with top professional qualifications at fair prices

 Fast availability